Author |

 France

-37 Posts
+37 Posts |

-Posted - 04/26/2010 : 00:01:22 Show Profile Reply with Quote
+Posted - 04/26/2010 : 00:01:22

-[i]I've spoken with Leslie Kendall about this car, and also have a history that he researched and wrote.
+quote: [i]I've spoken with Leslie Kendall about this car, and also have a history that he researched and wrote.
 He is the curator at the Petersen Museum.
 The original color of the car is not certain, it is not really known.
 There are a couple of possibilities.
 There is no proof that this car was ever owned by any member of the British Royal family.
 It is highly doubtful, there is only unsubstantiated rumor.
 There is also some question and doubt as to whether or not the car was originally built with any sort of bumpers.
 Given the time period and type of design and in comparison to other specialty coach builders of the day, it is very unlikely that the car was originally built with such heavy handed poorly designed bumpers, especially with those added on rubber pieces which no one was using during that time period.
 So, the Petersen Museum was most likely correct to remove them from the car.
+Marshall

 I totally disagree.
 Pictures exists from the French Riviera era that shows that the car left the Beveren-Roeselaere Manufacture with the famous Art-Deco bumpers.
 By the way, Henri and Joseph did the same design of bumpers on a Minerva 120v in 1927.
 You'll notice on my picture the flag holders used for the SAS cars.
 Car was obviously painted with a metallic paint from the beginning.
 Could have been silver, blue or even, that's a possibility, gold.
 Given the taste od the Indians at this time, I wouldn't be surprised.
+The Petersen's got it wrong even with the color.
+This car has never ever been painted black.
+They came at Pebble with what they thought would be a best of show and ended with a "pimp my ride" car.
+Sad.

 On the second pic, dated 1940.
 The lady in front of the car is the now, since 1937, Duchess of Windsor, Wallis Simpson.